 George’s commitment to community is second only to his dedication to family.
 George and his wife, Sandy, have been blessed with four daughters: Stephanie, Erin, Alexandra and Samantha.
-The 56th Legislative District covers part of Westmoreland County and includes the City of Jeannette, part of the townships of North Huntington and Penn, and the boroughs of Irwin, North Irwin, and Penn.
+The 56th Legislative District covers part of Westmoreland County and includes part of the townships of Hempfield, North Huntington and Penn; and the boroughs of Irwin, North Irwin, and Trafford.

 Learn more on his Facebook page.

 Sign up to receive occasional updates from me.